Summary Statement

 This Pay Policy Statement applies to all Council employees, excluding those who are subject to the TUPE Regulations (Transfer of Undertakings Protection of Employment).

 The Pay Policy Statement will be kept under review and developments considered in the light of external best practice and legislation.
 The Council will ensure the Pay Policy Statement is updated on an annual basis in line with the requirement of the Localism Act 2011.
-The annual Pay Policy Statement will be submitted to full Council for approval by 31st March of each year.
+The annual Pay Policy Statement will be submitted to full Council by 31st March of each year.